 When using bloodroot paste, apply small amounts to your skin problems twice daily.
 Do this for one month and wait for the skin lesion to disappear or fall off.
 Furthermore, if you prefer to apply generous amounts of the bloodroot paste, do this every two days, once a day.
 Cover it with gauze and leave it for 24 hours.

 If An Eschar Forms

-Since bloodroot paste does not contain zinc chloride, there is no eschar (scab) formation.
+Since the bloodroot paste does not contain zinc chloride, there is no eschar (scab) formation.
 If in case of eschar formation, stop the application of the paste.
-In the meantime, use a balm or coconut oil until the eschar heals.
+In the meantime, use Zen Healing Balm until the eschar heals.
 Remember to keep the area moist until the eschar heals.

 Mouthwash for Oral and Dental Problems